Model Test Questions XI Chemistry Chemical Bond Test # 2 – (2025 Updated Questions & Answers)

 Answer (Learn any 5 points)

-Difference between Bonding and Anti-bonding Molecular Orbitals
+Difference between Bonding & Anti-bonding Molecular Orbitals

 Difference between Sigma and Pi Bond